 VOLUNTEER REQUIREMENT/OTHER VOLUNTEER OPPORTUNITIES

 Foothills Nordic is able to run high quality programs for a reasonable cost due to the volunteer support from our families.
-Based on the Club’s volunteer bond, ALL Train to Train 2 Biathlon parents will be required to volunteer 30 hours throughout the season.
+Based on the Club’s volunteer bond, ALL Train to Train 2 Biathlon parents will be required to volunteer a certain number of hours throughout the season.
+The number of volunteer hours required for each program is available on the Volunteer page.
 Numerous volunteer opportunities to help with T2 Biathlon will be available and sign-up lists with details on volunteer jobs will be shared with parents.